 South Lake Tahoe, California

-I have searched the Houston area for Scottish food and found only a Scottish bar.
+But, I've searched the Houston area for Scottish food and found only a Scottish bar.
 Imagine my excitement when I spotted this cozy house along with a quite adorable truck in Lake Tahoe...that served Scottish food and drink!

 A Cozy Lunch